 2. If application level message delivery status report is supported by the Non-MSGin5G message delivery mechanisms (e.g. RCS specified in GSMA PRD RCC.07 [3]), translates the application level message delivery status report in the Non-MSGin5G message delivery mechanisms to MSGin5G message delivery status report.

-There are two types of Message Gateways used to deliver MSGin5G messages to different UE types: the Legacy 3GPP Message Gateway and the non-3GPP Message Gateway
+There are three types of Message Gateways used to deliver MSGin5G messages to different UE types: the Legacy 3GPP Message Gateway, the non-3GPP Message Gateway, and the Broadcast Message Gateway.

-NOTE: Implementation of the Message Gateway and the MSGin5G Server together is deployment option that is out of this specification.
+NOTE 2: Implementation of the Message Gateway and the MSGin5G Server together is deployment option that is out of this specification.